Risk-Team/CAVAanalytics/README.md

 solve the issue. loadR.java depends on rJava and this installation can be troublesome.

-It is also possible to install all climate4R libraries through conda/mamba.
+It is also possible to install all climate4R libraries, R and cavaR dependencies with conda/mamba.
 If you want to know more about why you should use conda and environments with R, have a look at [this quick tutorial](https://github.com/RSO9192/conda_R).
-Download the cavaR repository, then extract the files and run from the conda_env folder:
+To install everything you need to work with cavaR, download the cavaR repository, then extract the files and run from the conda_env folder:

    `conda env create -f cavaR.yaml`